Word page

 Common questions

 • What does sepulture mean?
-It means burial or a place of burial.
+Burial or a place of burial.

 • How do you pronounce sepulture?
 It is commonly pronounced SEP-ul-chur.